Mikhail Kollontay: Digital edition

-Performance activities

-The repertoire of Mikhail Kollontay includes: “The Well-tempered Clavier” of J.S.
-Bach (volumes 1 and 2; State Radio recordings 1978, 1992, 1995; “Russian Disc” 1991; 2002; 2018); late sonatas of J. Haydn; sonatas of W.A.
-Mozart; works of L. van Beethoven (including op.
-106, recordings of the State Radio 1983, 1992); F. Chopin (four ballades, etudes op.
-25, sonata in B-minor, etc.), F. Liszt (Sonata in B minor, "Christmas Tree," etc.); P.I.
-Tchaikovsky (Piano concerto No. 1, “The Seasons of the Year,” etc.); works of M.I.
-Glinka (recording of the All-Union Radio, 1986; SWR, Baden-Baden, Germany, 2001); A.S.
-Dargomyzhsky (recording of the All-Union Radio, 1987); M.A.
-Balakirev (CD, 1995, a Saison Russe Recording); M.P.
-Mussorgsky (recording of all piano compositions, Moscow State Conservatory, 2000; recording of “Pictures at an Exhibition” and participation in a TV film dedicated to this composition, 1992, NHK, Japan); Komitas; Yu.M.
-Butsko (“Dythyramb” for piano and orchestra, “Melodiya” recording, 1989; Sonata in four fragments, All-Union Radio recording, 1983), B.A.
-Tchaikovsky, A.A.
-Bouzovkin, V.G.
-Arzoumanov, V.V.
-Ryabov (CD, 2007, Lighthouse).

-Performs various solo programmes in Russia and abroad.

-Also performed as an accompanist (to E.E.
-Nesterenko, G.A.
-Pisarenko, A.M.
-Ablaberdyeva, N.I.
-Bournasheva, N.G.
-Gerasimova, A.P.
-Martynov, etc.) and in ensembles (with A. Belomestnov, I. Zaydenshnir, A. Melnikov, D. Potyomin).

-Conducts performances of his own compositions.

 Musical organizational activities

-In 1989—1993 organized and headed the Creative Heritage Commission at the Union of Moscow Composers, which was engaged in preserving the archives of Moscow composers (among those saved are the archives of M. Raukhverger, M. Magidenko, N. Rakov, A. Balashov).
+In 1989—1993 he organized and headed the Creative Heritage Commission at the Union of Moscow Composers, which was engaged in preserving the archives of Moscow composers (among those saved are the archives of M. Raukhverger, M. Magidenko, N. Rakov, A. Balashov).
 Initiated the “Heritage” musical meetings (1990) and chaired the organizing committee.
 Prepared and presented the 15-hour broadcasts, “The Day of M.I.
 Glinka’s Music” and “The Day of A.S.
 Dargomyzhsky’s Music,” “Orpheus” radio station programmes on S.I.
 Taneyev, G. Enescu, E.G. Gilels, M.A.
 Balakirev, V.B.
 Dovgan, N.N.
 Chargeishvili, A.S.
 Karamanov, Yu.M.
 Butsko, and others.

 Compiler, editor and author of the introduction and comments to the edition: M. Glinka.
 Piano Compositions / Russian Piano Music, 2.
 Moscow: “Muzyka,” 1987 (under the pseudonym E. Nosenko).

-Articles

-Has a number of publications in various Russian musicological journals.